Bartlesville Radio » News » Funeral Home Takes Donations for Operation Toy Soldier

 Garrett Giles

-Stumpff Funeral Home & Crematory collects donations tor Operation Toy Soldier.
+Stumpff Funeral Home & Crematory collects donations for Operation Toy Soldier.

 Operation Toy Soldier is a nationwide initiative by Veterans Funeral Care that provides toys to the children of deployed and non-deployed soldiers.
 Although this is a nationwide toy drive, your donation will stay local.